-An EBNF Grammar for Wiki Creole 1.0 [Technical Report]
+An EBNF grammar for Wiki Creole 1.0 [Technical Report]

 Abstract: Today’s wiki engines are not interoperable.
 This is an unfortunate consequence of the lack of rigorously specified standards.
 This technical report presents a complete and validated EBNF-based grammar for Wiki Creole, a community standard for wiki markup.
 Wiki Creole is also the only standard currently available.
 Wiki Creole is being specified using prose, leading to inconsistencies and ambiguities.
 Our grammar uncovered those ambiguities which we fed back into the specification process.
 The Wiki Creole grammar presented in this report makes the creation of Wiki Creole parsers simple using parser generators, ANTLR in our case.
 Using a precise specification of wiki markup lets us decouple wiki editors from wiki storage from further wiki processing tools.
 Based on this decoupling layer we expect innovation on these different parts to proceed independently and at a faster pace than before.